by Ian Woodhouse

 Directing the transformation is the CEO.
 With operational experience, he or she also needs to be able to steer the project and take others along with them.
 Surrounded by experts, the CEO paints the big picture of how the business model evolves to meet the disruption that digital technology is unleashing today and also in the future.
 This requires working more closely with the COO and the CTO in a front-to-back approach.

 To do this effectively, the CEO will need to know where the bank is positioned against its peers in terms of performance and opportunity gaps so that a coherent focus and long-term strategy can be developed, and scarce resources allocated effectively.

 It also means finding the right balance between building, partnering and acquiring new capabilities, as well as the use of more firm-wide frameworks, methods and tools to better co-ordinate consistent cross-functional change and avoid piecemeal initiatives and costly duplication.

 In addition, the CEO must be able to recognise fresh business opportunities and prioritise accordingly.
 Few banks will be able to take advantage of all the digital opportunities, so part of the CEO’s role will be to decide the priority focus.
-This increasingly means starting with the client journey and whichever of the new five tribes of private banking client [link to infographic] the bank is best placed to serve.
+This increasingly means starting with the client journey and whichever of the new five tribes of private banking client the bank is best placed to serve.